 In addition to being admitted to the University, all Music majors must be accepted on the basis of an audition.
 Generally music students have studied their major instrument with a private teacher for some time prior to the audition.
 Read More about auditions, including repertoire requirements and dates.

 Are scholarships available for music majors?

-Scholarships are awarded to music students based on the audition that you will play or sing for admission to the Music Department.
+Scholarships are awarded to music students based on the audition that you will play or sing for admission to the School of Music.
 More Information.

 Who provides advisement for me?